christianb93/openstack-labs/roles/mariaDB/README.md

 mariaDB
 =========

 This role installs MariaDB, creates a configuration file and changes the MariaDB root password.
+Note that we also add a remote root user with all privileges, so that Ansible scripts running on other nodes can access the database as well.
+You might want to disable this user again after the installation is complete to increase security.
+In any case, make sure to use a sufficiently strong password.

 Requirements
 ------------